 Magento’s Strengths and Limitations

-- A modular architecture that facilitates scalability
+- A modular architecture that enables endless scalability

 - An annual enterprise edition’s license is quite costly